Overview of Ohio Taxes

 Montgomery County

-This western Ohio County has among the highest property tax rates in the state.
-The county’s average effective property tax rate is 2.29%, which ranks as the second-highest out of Ohio’s 88 counties.
-The median annual property tax payment is $2,864.
+This western Ohio county has among the highest property tax rates in the state.
+The county’s effective property tax rate is 1.58%, among the highest in the state.
+The median annual property tax payment is $3,226.

 Lucas County

 Situated along the Michigan border and Lake Erie in northern Ohio, Lucas County has property tax rates that are higher than both state and national averages.
-The Lucas County average effective property tax rate is 2.03%, which ranks as the fourth-highest rate in Ohio.
-At that rate, taxes on a home worth $100,000 would be $2,030 annually.
+The Lucas County effective property tax rate is 1.55%.
+At that rate, taxes on a home worth $175,200 would be $2,722 annually.

 Stark County

-Located in central Ohio, Stark county, has property taxes far lower than most of Ohio’s other urban counties.
-In fact, the county’s average effective property tax rate is just 1.51%.
-That is higher than the state average (1.41%) and but still below the rate in neighboring Summit County (1.92%).
+Located in central Ohio, Stark County has property taxes far lower than most of Ohio’s other urban counties.
+In fact, the county’s effective property tax rate is just 1.16%.
+That's higher than the state average (1.22%) and but still below the rate in neighboring Summit County (1.45%).

 Butler County

 Butler County is located in southwest Ohio, just to the north of Cincinnati.
 Property values in Butler County were last reappraised in 2020.
-The county’s average effective property tax of 1.52% ranks as one of the highest rates in the state.
+The county’s effective property tax of 1.18% ranks as one of the highest rates in the state.

 Lorain County

 Located on Lake Erie in northern Ohio, Lorain County is part of the greater Cleveland metropolitan area.
-While the county’s average effective property tax rate of 1.75% ranks as the 10th-highest in the state, it is still well below the rate in neighboring Cuyahoga County (2.451%).
+The county’s effective property tax rate of 1.22%, which is the same as the statewide mark.

 Mahoning County

-The median home value in eastern Ohio’s Mahoning County is $108,200, which is among the lowest markets in the state (No.17).
-That is part of the reason homeowners in Mahoning County pay relatively low property taxes, as the median annual property tax payment here is $1,955, which is $840 less than the state median.
+The median home value in eastern Ohio’s Mahoning County is $171,400, which is among the lowest markets in the state.
+That's part of the reason homeowners in Mahoning County pay relatively low property taxes, as the median annual property tax payment here is $2,204.